1. How to Access the Software

-The most important point about the proper usage of gaussian on the cluster is that the limit for the memory, as given by #BSUB -M [value in MB] in the LSF batch job script, has to be higher than the memory limit set within the gaussian input file with the directive %mem, since gaussian itself also needs memory.
+The most important point about the proper usage of gaussian on the cluster is that the limit for the memory, as given by #SBATCH --mem-per-cpu [value in MB] in the Slurm batch job script, has to be higher than the memory limit set within the gaussian input file with the directive %mem, since gaussian itself also needs memory.

 It is very important that you define the maximum amount of hard disk space the program is supposed to use via the keyword MaxDisk (e. g.
 MaxDisk=30GB) in the route section of your gaussian input file!

-(Annot.:The default disk space limit defined within the Default.
-Route file is generally too low (less than 2 GB), but fixed to this value for security reasons)
+(Annot.:The default disk space limit defined within the default route file too low in general (less than 2 GB), but fixed to this value for security reasons)